 After leave, the employer must reinstate the employee at their previous job, or a job with equal pay, hours, and benefits.

-How to Use FMLA Benefits
+How FMLA Works

 You must ensure your employer is covered.
 Employers covered by FMLA must post information about it in a conspicuous place.
 If you see any signs about the Family and Medical Leave Act, you can probably use it.
 The employee handbook must also contain information regarding medical leave.
 Likewise, if you request information your employer is required to provide it.